cskemp/chinesecharacters/data_generation/README.md

 ## Measuring Descriptive Complexity

 Our descriptive complexity code is also packaged separately in `generate_data/descriptive_complexity`.
-This is because this code depends on a Potrace installation, which is easiest to accomplish on MacOS. `generate_data/descriptive_complexity/potrace.py` can easily be run on MacOS without any other setup effort.
-Once this is complete, copy the outputted .csv file `descriptive_complexities.csv` back into your root data folder's complexity folder.
+This is because this code depends on a Potrace installation, which is easiest to accomplish with homebrew. `generate_data/descriptive_complexity/potrace.py` can easily be run on MacOS (and Linux?) without any other setup effort.
+Once this is complete, copy the outputted .csv file `descriptive_complexities.csv` back into the data folder's complexity folder.